 William Butler became a wine merchant in Oxford.
 He first came on to the Common Council on 30 September 1815, and was elected Senior Chamberlain in 1819 and Senior Bailiff in 1824.

-On 13 February 1817 William Butler married Elizabeth Briggs (youngest daughter of the late Alderman Briggs of Northampton) at St Giles’ Church, Northampton.
-Their first four children were baptised at All Saints Church in Oxford:
+On 13 February 1817 at St Giles’ Church, Northampton, William Henry Butler married Elizabeth Briggs (youngest daughter of the late Alderman Briggs of Northampton).
+Their first four children were born in All Saints parish in Oxford:

 In the baptismal register, Butler is described as a wine merchant in the High Street in 1818 and 1819, but as a wine merchant of St Martin’s parish in 1820 and 1821.
 This indicates that around the beginning of 1820 he moved into his new premises at Carfax, on the corner of St Aldate’s Street and Queen Street.
 (This site had since 1710 been occupied by the butter bench, but after 1774 traders sold their butter in the new covered market instead.)
 His older brother Charles, who died at the age of 45 in 1842, may have lived and worked with Butler, as he is described as being of Carfax in the burial register of St Martin’s Church.

 In 1772 a survey of every house in the city was taken in consequence of the Mileways Act of 1771.
 According to Salter, Mr Butler occupied premises just to the north of 4 St Aldate’s Street with a frontage of 4 yards, 2 ft. and 10 in.

 The side pillars and railings of William Butler’s shop can be seen opposite the old Town Hall in this engraving (left) of 1822.
 Robson’s Commercial Directory of 1839 lists its address as 2 St Aldate’s Street.